Department of French and Italian

 Students at Tulane have unique opportunities for exploring the French, Creole and Cajun cultures of Louisiana.
 Our location affords us a privileged vantage point from which to observe other situations of localized or marginalized languages and cultures in their relationship to broader, often hegemonic forces: France's regional languages (Occitan, Breton, Alsatian, etc.) in conflict with the official language revered as an inviolable symbol of national unity; immigrant cultural practices (such as the wearing of the veil) in conflict with French cultural norms; creole languages stigmatized as corrupt forms of the standard, etc. In our various fields of research, a focus on the local provides both a revealing lens through which to view the global and a healthy check on universalizing theories of culture and language.

-The program's areas of strength include Francophone and Afro-Caribbean studies, cultural studies and cultural history, critical theory, political theory, gender studies, film theory, creole linguistics, European and African philosophy, performance studies and poetics.
+The program's areas of strength include Francophone and Afro-Caribbean studies, medieval and early modern studies, cultural studies and cultural history, critical theory, political theory, gender studies, film theory, creole linguistics, European and African philosophy, performance studies and poetics.

 Applications will be considered for admission to the M.A. or the Ph.D. program.
 However, for admission with financial support, preference will be given to applicants who plan to pursue the Ph.D., whether they enter our program with the B.A. or the M.A.